-We are a group of young people aged 14-25 who are living with CF, or close to someone living with cystic fibrosis.
+We are a group of young people aged 14-25 who are living with CF, or have brothers, sisters or parents living with cystic fibrosis.
 On paper, YAG is a way for young people to influence work at the Trust and make sure that the voices of young people with CF are heard.
-In practice, it's that and loads more!
-We chat, share, laugh and cough our way through our monthly online hangouts, and meeting amazing people along the way.
+In practice, it is that and loads more!
+We chat, share, laugh and cough our way through our monthly online meetings, and get to know amazing people along the way.

 - Influence work at the Trust

 - Make sure the voice of young people with CF are heard

 - Lead your own projects